klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/governance.md

 ## governance_ getRewardsAccumulated<a id="governance_getRewardsAccumulated"></a>
 Returns the rewards information accumulated within the given block range `[first, last]`.

+{% hint style="success" %}
+NOTE: The block range should be less than 604800 (about 7 days) to protect endpoints from the resource exhaustion.
+{% endhint %}

 **Parameters**

 | Type          | Description                                                  |